Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

-Whichever coaching niche you choose, it's all really life coaching applied to a particular situation that the client brings to you.
-Whatever the coaching speciality that you are working within, the principles are the same but sometimes with the addition of mentoring from your own background and experience.
+Whichever niche or speciality you choose, you'll find it's all really life coaching applied to a particular situation or goal that the client brings to you.
+The coaching principles to guide the client are the same but sometimes with the addition of mentoring from your own background and experience.

 Business coaching can spill over into personal coaching.
-Personal coaching into relationship coaching, career coaching into life purpose coaching and so on.
-I have yet to have a client who comes to me with one specific niche issue that doesn’t spill over into coaching about another.
+Personal coaching into relationship coaching, career coaching into life purpose coaching, health coaching and so on.
+I rarely had a client who came to me with one specific issue which didn't spill over into coaching about another.

-As I’ve indicated, all niches are basically life or personal coaching.
-If your main niche is personal coaching you might choose to specialise in any of a myriad of sub-niches such relationship, divorce, health, communications, parenting, teenagers and so on.
+As I’ve indicated, all niches use basically life or personal coaching skills.
+If your main niche is personal coaching you might choose to specialise in any of a myriad of sub-niches such relationships, divorce, health, communications, parenting, teenagers and so on.

-This is one of the biggest coaching niches and covers a wide area of workplace coaching.
+This is one of the biggest coaching niches and covers a wide area of career and job issues.

-The sub categories here can include executive, leadership and management coaching both for small and large companies.
+The sub categories here can include executive, leadership and management coaching both for small and large companies and recruitment agencies.

-Business owners often need help with things such as staff relationships, succession, delegation, even work life balance and so your job as their coach is to help them clarify their business direction and help them work through any obstacles.
-If you have the right background you may also help them in a consultants role with ROI matters and other financial aspects.
+Business owners often need help with things such as staff relationships, succession, delegation, even work life balance and family issues.
+Your job as their coach is to help them clarify their business direction and help them work through any obstacles and challenges.
+Again, if you have the right background you may also help them in a mentor or consultants role with the actual running of their business.

 Personally I‘ve found that most business owners know what needs doing to solve problems or grow their business, they just need help overcoming overwhelm and support sorting out their priorities so they can move forward.

 Workplace coaching is a common practice in corporate environments and can be one of the most interesting and profitable niches to explore.

 This is an interesting niche that can be applied to all the above and is a profitable and time efficient way of leveraging your coaching both in person and online.

 You can get together a group who want life, career and even business coaching.
 I had a colleague with an accountancy background who specialised in holding groups for financial planners.

 Coaching clients to achieve their goals can also be applied to any of the main niches.
-The client comes to you wanting help to choose and/or set some goals, in whatever area of their life they are seeking to improve.
+The client comes to you wanting help to choose and/or set some goals or outcomes, in whatever area of their life they are seeking to improve.

 Or they roughly know the goal they want to achieve and need to get clarity and put a goal plan in place to make it really happen.